pulseq-frame/pydisseqt/README.md

 # Changelog:

+- 0.1.15
+  - Update disseqt: fall back to NC1 file for pulse phase if RFP was not found
 - 0.1.14
   - Updated disseqt to support fixed ADC resolution that does not align to grid
 - 0.1.13